PSI-Lab/alice-sandbox/meetings/2021_04_06/README.md

 S2 baseline: try different subsets of input features (bb type, location, size) S2 baseline naive guess? metric? (but it’s actually pretty clear from the shuffled-label experiment that it’s not predicting all 0's or the naive guess)
 S2 other ideas involving ‘background sequence’?

+randomize features?

+backpropr to s1?

+memory network

+other ways to summerize s1 pred?

 -S 1 inference: check likelihood of ground truth bb